mpanighetti/dnd5e-mote/docs/ch-5-character-options/species/index.md

 **Tieflings** are

 Some species options outside of the _SRD_ can also be found on Mote.
 They might exist in smaller pockets hidden from the outside world, or they could be visitors from other worlds, such as the Feywild.
-As a general rule, a species that has been designated as being "of the multiverse", such that they can be found on many worlds, also exists in Mote as a playable option.
+As a general rule, a species that has been designated as being setting-agnostic or "of the multiverse", such that it can be found on many worlds, also exists on Mote as a playable option.
 How that character fits into a campaign or adventure set in Esterfell should be discussed with the Game Master.